ilyakava/kinesis-to-s3/README.md

 # kinesis-to-s3

 Application for copying Amazon Kinesis data to S3.
+Updated to work on Heroku.

 ## Usage